 ::confetti and glitter:: YES!
 That is so friggin awesome.
 If it wasn’t totally obvious I absolutely LOVE National Parks and think they can be the perfect location for your super rad elopement or wedding.
 Maybe you dream of being surrounded by the granite cliffs of Yosemite or a funky forest of Joshua Trees or the majestic peaks of the Cascades.
 Maybe you have *no idea* where you want to elope you just know you want to be surrounded by the jaw-dropping splendor of nature.
 Regardless, I’m so stoked this is on your mind.
 I’ve spent a loads of time in National Parks, either for my own enjoyment or for the purpose of taking epic pictures, and there are some things I’d love to share so you can better know what to expect and plan for.

-Every National Park requires a permit in order for you to get married there, and some require a commercial permit as well.
-Even if you aren’t officially saying your vows, if you’re in a formal dress/suit combo, plan on needing a permit.
+Every National Park requires a permit in order for you to get married there (yup, even for elopements), and some require a commercial permit as well.
+Even if you aren’t officially saying your vows, if you’re in a formal dress/suit combo, chances are you’ll. need a permit.
 It is absolutely essential to get the required permits.
 Not only does it help support the park, the risk is just to great to skip this step.
-No one wants to get stopped by a ranger and then kicked out of their own National Park wedding.
+No one wants to get stopped by a ranger and then kicked out of their own National Park elopement.
 That would be…super sad.

-Who applies for the permit?
 Due to the personal nature of the information on the permit application, couples fill out their own permit requests.
-If a commercial photography permit is required, that’s the photographers job to handle.
+However!
+Fun Fact: I send a super detailed set of instructions to all my couples on how to fill out the permit request form specific to their park so that there isn’t any confusion.
+Also, if a commercial photography permit is required, that’s the photographers job to handle.

-When Should I Apply for a Permit?
-Basically as soon as you can.
+Basically as soon as you can, especially if you have your heart set on a specific location inside the park- a finite number of people get permits at certain locations, and spots can fill up.
 Some parks can provide a pretty quick turn around time but I very much suggest not to rely on that.
 Sometimes the permit process can take a while so apply ASAP.

 When you elope in a National Park, it’s important you have expectations that align with the level of support, infrastructure, and facilities the park has available.
 Different parks have different rules/expectations/restrictions, but here are a few to be prepared for: